False Claims Act and Qui Tam Lawsuits

 Such discriminatory actions include termination, demotion, suspension, harassment and any other act that would dissuade a reasonable person from reporting violations.
 Moreover, if an employee has been wrongfully retaliated against, they may bring a private action in federal court against their employer.
 If they prevail, they may be entitled to reinstatement, double back pay, litigation costs, expert witness fees, and attorney’s fees.
 The Securities and Exchange Commission can also take legal action in an enforcement proceeding against any employer who retaliates against a whistleblower for reporting information.

-To discuss a potential case, and start the process of filing a qui tam lawsuit, contact an attorney at the Evans Law Firm, Inc. today.
+To discuss a potential case, and start the process of filing a qui tam lawsuit, contact a California false claims lawyer at the Evans Law Firm, Inc. today.
 We can be reached by email at email@example.com, or by telephone at (888) 503-8267 or (415) 441-8669.